mvrdevelopment/spec/mvr-spec.md

 | verMinor       | [Integer](#user-content-attrtype-integer) | Not Optional                | Denotes the minor version of the format used when saving this file. |
 | provider       | [String](#user-content-attrtype-string)   | Not Optional                | The name of the application that is generating the MVR export.
 This should stay the same between multiple version.     |
 | providerVersion| [String](#user-content-attrtype-string)   | Not Optional                | The version of the software that is generating the MVR export.
 This should be different for each version that is available.    |

+The current version of MVR reflected by this document is 1.6.

 ##### Table 3 — *GeneralSceneDescription Node Children*